WraySmith/log-anomaly/README.md

 - **Feature Extraction**: TF-IDF on event counts and sliding windows to generate feature matrices.
 - **Log Anomaly Detection Model**: CNN model using the feature matrices as inputs and trained using labelled log data.

-The log anomaly detection model was tested using HDFS log data and was able to achieve precision, recall, and F-score values all greater than x.
+The log anomaly detection model was tested using HDFS log data and was able to achieve precision, recall, and F-score values all greater than 99%.

 ## Data